 5.)
 Join Competitions Related to your Interests at Least Twice

 Competitions will help you grow and nurture your skills.
 As much as possible, join competitions offered outside school.
-That’s the greatest challenge you can get considering other schools have different approaches.
-Internal competitions would be okay but you’d probably know your opponent from before so I don’t think you’d feel challenge as you’d probably tend to overanalyze him/her figuring out a leeway for victory.
-Pursuing with someone you don’t know is the real measure of skills 😉
+That's the greatest challenge you can get considering other schools have different approaches.
+Internal competitions would be okay but you'd probably know your opponent from before so I don't think you'd feel challenged as you'd probably tend to overanalyze him/her figure out a leeway for victory.
+Pursuing with someone you don't know is the real measure of skills ;)

 6.)
 Take risks